 Measurement of Inorganic Contaminant Extraction from Fluid Handling Components by Dynamic Extraction

 This paper addresses extraction of inorganic contamination from fluid handling components into semiconductor process chemicals.
-It presents a method of dynamic extraction that measures the rate at which inorganic contaminants are extracted from components as a function of time.
+It presents a novel method, dynamic extraction, which measures the rate at which inorganic contaminants are extracted from components as a function of time.
 The method overcomes many of the shortcomings of conventional techniques.
 It allows prediction of the amount of contamination added to chemical in a process tool with time.
-Examples of its use to measure extraction from all- Teflon 0.05-?m microporous membrane filters in 49 percent HF are included.
+Examples of its use to measure extraction from all- Teflon 0.05 ?m microporous membrane filters in 49% HF are included.
 Extraction from five different types of filters was measured.
-Each filter was tested for 2 to 8 weeks with multiple samples taken during the course of the extraction for metal analysis.
-Filters of the same type had similar extraction rates and similar contaminant “finger prints.”
+Each filter was tested for two to eight weeks with multiple samples taken during the course of the extraction for metal analysis.
+Filters of the same type had similar extraction rates and similar contaminant “fingerprints.”
 There were large differences between filter types.
-The use of an inappropriate O-ring on a filter cartridge was identified.
+Use of an inappropriate o-ring on a filter cartridge was identified.
 The decrease in the rate of extraction from the filters was similar to theoretical predictions.

 CTA publication #22: Journal of the Institute of Environmental Sciences Vol. 39, No. 2, pp. 29-34, March/April, 1996